Clicky

 The second most durable is the galvanized.
 A galvanized trailer will do fine in saltwater, but it’s more heavy and if you damage the galvanized top layer of the trailer it will rust, unlike aluminum.

 The last option is a painted steel trailer.
 A painted steel trailer will be fine for freshwater, but I suggest you don’t take it near saltwater as it will rust.
 Even though there is a painted layer on the trailer, it’s not perfect and will corrode away after a few years.
-This type of trailer is perfect for someone who only needs a PWC trailer a few times a year.
+This type is perfect for someone who only needs a PWC trailer a few times a year.

-Triton Trailer Pros:
+Triton Pros:

-Triton Trailer Cons:
+Triton Cons:

-Triton trailers did NOT pay me to write this post, they truly are a great trailer.
+Please note, Triton trailers did NOT pay me to write this post, they truly are a great trailer.

 The Second Option